-Reading or work on special problems in physics.
+199 Special Study Baird, Moe.
+Worley Reading or work on special problems in physics.
 Admission by consent of the instructor.
 Credit and hours to be arranged in each case.
-Open to students who have completed at least eight units of work in the department with grade of A or B.
+Open to

-Fall and Spring (1 or 2-1 or 2)
+Fall and Spring (1 or 2-1 or 2) he United States; the history, motivation, methods and central of poli-